 1. Take-home examinations.
 There will be 3 take-home examinations (60 points, 40 points, and 60 points).
 You have ~one week to finish each examination.
 The questions provided by different instructors may vary in style.
 The amount of time required to complete an examination may also vary from several hours to >>10 hours depending on your level of understanding; do plan accordingly.
-In particular, be sure to check when examinations in other classes may take place.
-The standard examination instructions/rules (some minor modifications may be made in the future) are found here (ExamInstructions.pdf ↓ (https://canvas.upenn.edu/courses/1572466/files/93455923/download? download_frd=1)).
+In particular, be sure to check when examinations in other classes take place.
+The standard examination instructions/rules (some minor modifications may be made in the future) are found here (ExamInstructions.pdf).
 We assume that you have read the examination instructions/rules carefully and that you strictly adhere to the rules and guidelines.
 The take home examination format is explained more later (see below).